 Ontario's highest court then overturned the ruling and ordered a new trial, finding the judge had made an error in law regarding jury selection.

 Prosecutors are now appealing the latest outcome and seeking a third trial, alleging the judge in the second trial made several mistakes related to evidence.

-They allege Ontario Superior Court Justice Brian O'Mara erred in requiring them to introduce the evidence of three Crown witnesses through an agreed statement of fact.
+They allege Ontario Superior Court Justice Brian O'Marra erred in requiring them to introduce the evidence of three Crown witnesses through an agreed statement of fact.

 They say O'Marra also erred in excluding evidence related to Husbands's criminal record and his being on bail at the time of the shooting, as well as evidence from eyewitnesses "that the accused was engaged in a targeted shooting."